JKBurrows/Project-1/README.md

 ## The Stats API

-Now I will turn to the building block functions that are used to get data from the stats API.
+Now I will turn to the building block functions that are used to contact the stats API.

 ### Get Data

-`getNHL()` is able to query eight modifiers from the Teams endpoint of the stats API.
+`getNHL()` is able to query eight modifiers from the teams endpoint of the stats API.
 The job of `getStatsTable()` is to grab the data from each of the eight modified endpoints.
 Its length is mainly due to checking for error conditions.